nus-cs2113-AY2021S2/ip/docs/README.md

 <br/><br/>
 ### Editing the data file
 The list data is saved as a .TXT file.
-If changes to the data file makes its format invalid, Spark will discard all data and start with an empty data file at the next run.
+If changes to the data file makes its format invalid, Spark will mark that particular task as corrupted.
+Upon `list` command, corrupted tasks are labelled `Corrupted.
+Please delete.`
 <br/><br/>
 ### Loading of saved data file
 The data file will be automatically restored when Spark starts up.